The Very Best Diet for Cats, According to Vets

 Beware of gimmicky labels

 It makes sense that cat food brands want their product to stand out on the shelf, but be wary of gimmicky words such as “primitive,” “ancestral,” or “wild,” says Dr. Coates.
 “These terms are pure marketing.
 Instead of looking for flashy words, pet parents must look closely at a food’s label to determine whether it could be a good option.”
+Does your cat dream about living its most wild life?
+Find out what cats dream about.

 Cats should cool it on the carbs